MileHacker Logo

 Pelmeni are tiny, savory meat dumplings served with sour cream.
 Vareniki are similar but with sweet or savory fillings like potatoes or cherries.
 Find them in specialized eateries.

-Delicious dumplings, both not sweet and sweet.
+Delicious dumplings, both not sweet plus dessert-like.

 Beef Stroganoff